rohammosalli/python-app/README.md

 ⋅⋅* if you want change something you can try to edit values.yaml ..* if you have compelex path you need add something in Ingress file

+you have to change / to /$1 if you have complex path
 ```yaml
     nginx.ingress.kubernetes.io/rewrite-target: /$1
 ```